oneops/oneops.github.io/user/design/compute-component.md

 A platform wide approach means that the application will be unavailable during the procedure.

+1. Change the configuration of the compute in design.
+2. Set the action to  _replace_ all the [computes in operation](../operation/compute.html).
-1. Disable the entire platform.
+3. Disable the entire platform.
-2. Commit and deploy.
+4. Commit and deploy.
-3. Enable the platform to commit and deploy.
+5. Enable the platform to commit and deploy.

 Alternatively you can roll the change out via replacing computes: